Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 }
 ```

-Notice, the use of
+Notice the use of
 [coroutineContext](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.coroutines/coroutine-context.html)
 in the invocation of [launch] coroutine builder.
 It is used to refer
 to the context of the enclosing `publish` coroutine.
 This way, all the coroutines that are
 being launched here are [children](../docs/coroutines-guide.md#children-of-a-coroutine) of the `publish`
 coroutine and will get cancelled when the `publish` coroutine is cancelled or is otherwise completed.
-Moreover, since parent coroutine waits until all children are complete, this implementation fully
+Moreover, since the parent coroutine waits until all the children are complete, this implementation fully
 merges all the received streams.

-For a test, let us start with `rangeWithInterval` function from the previous example and write a
+For a test, let us start with the `rangeWithInterval` function from the previous example and write a
 producer that sends its results twice with some delay:

 <!--- INCLUDE